Chicken Chow Mein

 This post may contain affiliate links.
 Read my full disclosure policy.

-Stir-fried noodles mingling with onions, celery, cabbage, and succulent chicken, all tossed in a delicious sauce—restaurant-style chicken chow mein is a cinch to make at home!
+Stir-fried noodles mingling with onions, celery, cabbage, and succulent chicken, all tossed in a delicious sauce—this takeout-style chicken chow mein recipe is a cinch to make at home!

-My chicken chow mein recipe is a nod to the Panda Express version, loved by many.
-Yes, it’s tailor-made to appeal to the vast masses strolling through the mall food court, but there’s something about its simplicity that’s undeniably delicious.
+My chicken chow mein recipe is a nod to the Panda Express version that so many love.
+Sure, it’s designed to appeal to the masses, but there’s something about its simple, savory goodness that makes it irresistible.

 “Made this last night for my family – it was a total hit.
-Both my kids have had and enjoyed the Panda Express version and said this one was even better!”
+Next up is your fried rice!”

 What You’ll Need To Make Chicken Chow Mein

-- Chow mein noodles: These noodles form the base of the dish.
-Opt for “stir-fry” style noodles instead of the deep-fried crispy variety.
-I use Wel-pac chow mein noodles, which cook in just a few minutes—you can find them at Target, Amazon, and many large supermarkets.
-But if you’re in a pinch or can’t locate them, feel free to use yakisoba noodles, ramen, or even spaghetti.
+• Chow mein noodles: These make up the base of the dish.
+Go for the soft, stir-fry-style noodles—not the crunchy deep-fried kind.
+I use Wel-pac chow mein noodles, which cook in just a few minutes—you can find them at Target, Amazon, and many large grocery stores.
+In a pinch, yakisoba noodles, ramen, or even spaghetti will do the trick.

-- Soy sauce: Adds salty depth and the quintessential umami flavor.
+• Soy sauce: Adds salty depth and that classic savory flavor.

 Step-by-Step Instructions

+Step 5: Cook the vegetables.
 Add the remaining ¼ cup oil to the skillet, then add the cabbage, celery, carrots, scallions, and garlic.
-Cook, stirring frequently, until softened and starting to brown, about 8 minutes.
+Don’t be put off by the amount of oil—using a generous amount of oil helps the vegetables stir-fry rather than steam, keeping them crisp-tender with slightly caramelized edges.
+Cook, stirring frequently, until the veggies are softened and starting to brown, about 8 minutes.

 Chicken Chow Mein